dbdavis256/webhistory/README.md

 The extension uses a server worker to bypass CORS
 How to install a chrome unpacked extension: https://developer.chrome.com/docs/extensions/get-started/tutorial/hello-world

+The chrome extension works directly on the new chatgpt atlas browser. (worth a try)

 The safari extension in /safari must be signed.
 This guide helped me: https://stackoverflow.com/questions/62748163/how-can-i-sign-a-safari-extension-for-just-one-computer

 you can monitor history.txt with macOS using tail and the formatter script I created.